Bassant0/Supermarket-Customer-Segmentation/README.md

 ## Results

-Visualization tools, like t-SNE and PCA, are used to visualize the high-dimensional clustered data in a 2D space.
+Visualization tools, like t-SNE , are used to visualize the high-dimensional clustered data in a 2D space.